Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Outlook for quantum-enhanced cold-atom sensing

 The path towards useful quantum-enhanced cold-atom inertial sensing is a longer one, and therefore more uncertain.
 An essential first step is a proof-of-concept sub-SNL measurement of an inertial quantity such as acceleration or rotation rate.
 Developments in quantum-enhanced clocks definitely provide lessons that inform design strategies for this goal.
 Proposals that realize the needed entangled momentum states via cavity-enhanced QND measurements are particularly well-developed~\cite{Salvi:2018, Shankar:2019} and, given the demonstrated success of spin squeezing via QND measurements~\cite{Malia:2020,Wu:2020}, are strong candidates for proof-of-principle demonstrations.
 Indeed, the strength of the atom-light interaction within a cavity, and its controllability, also suggests cavity-mediated OAT~\cite{Schleier-Smith:2010b, Leroux:2010} as a viable approach, although as with QND measurements, the key challenge is generating entanglement between well-defined momentum modes, rather than atomic internal states.
-Appropriately configured superradiance protocols~\cite{Haine:2013, Gietka:2019} circumvent this by directly entangling light with atomic motional modes.
+Appropriately configured super-radiance protocols~\cite{Haine:2013, Gietka:2019} circumvent this by directly entangling light with atomic motional modes.
 However, all of these schemes require an optical cavity.
 Optical cavities impart additional advantages to atom interferometers, allowing higher efficiency large momentum transfer beamsplitting for the same power, favourable mode filtering, and improved detection resolution~\cite{Poldy:2008}.
 On the other hand, using optical cavities for entanglement generation and/or atom interferometry increases experimental complexity and SWaP, which may be unsuitable for inertial sensing applications that need compact, low-weight, low-power, and portable devices.
 Quantum state transfer directly entangles the appropriate momentum modes without the need for an optical cavity~\cite{Szigeti:2014b}, but also suffers from additional experimental overhead and complicated optical detection, and has yet to be demonstrated with sufficient transfer efficiency.
-Inertial sensing with a BEC provides an attractive alternative to cavity-based approaches here, since the atom-atom interactions induce a self-phase modulation that can produce spin-squeezed momentum modes in free space~\cite{Szigeti:2020}, without the need for optical guiding or cavities.
-Indeed, this proposal requires only a small modification to the pulse sequences of current state-of-the-art laboratory setups, also making it a promising candidate for a near-term proof-of-concept quantum-enhanced cold-atom inertial sensor.
+Inertial sensing with a BEC provides an attractive alternative to cavity-based approaches here, since the atom-atom interactions can be used to generate entangled momentum modes in free space without the need for optical guiding or cavities.
+In particular, spin-exchange collisions can generate entanglement between internal atomic states, which can be transferred to well-separated momentum modes suitable for inertial sensing~\cite{Anders:2018}.
+Furthermore, a BEC's atom-atom interactions can induce a self-phase modulation that produces spin-squeezed momentum modes in free space~\cite{Szigeti:2020}.
+Indeed, this latter proposal requires only a small modification to the pulse sequences of current state-of-the-art laboratory setups, also making it a promising candidate for a near-term proof-of-concept quantum-enhanced cold-atom inertial sensor.

 It is unlikely that a single approach will be suitable for all sensing applications.
 For instance, clocks have different requirements than inertial sensors, and the requirements of a highly controlled laboratory-based experiment differ greatly to a portable field-deployed device with low SWaP and robustness to vehicle motion.
 Fortunately, cold-atom systems are highly controllable and can be flexibly configured which, as surveyed above, has already allowed a myriad of demonstrated approaches to entanglement generation in cold atoms.